The best things to do in Sicily

 Guided tours of Gibellina and Poggioreale

 The earthquake of 1968 devastated the entire Belice region and the towns of Gibellina and Poggioreale in particular.
-New Gibellina, built after the earthquake, is one of Italy’s most interesting examples of landscape architecture - a museum en plein air with dozens of monumental sculptures spread out around the town.
+New Gibellina, built after the earthquake, is one of Italy’s most interesting examples of landscape architecture - an open-air museum with dozens of monumental sculptures spread out around the town.

 Unlike Gibellina, Poggioreale was abandoned after the earthquake, and is often referred to as a ghost town.
 Travelling here means getting in touch with the devastation that an earthquake brings to a town and its inhabitants.
 Traces of the earthquake are still visible, as the locals have decided to let nature take the town back.